I recently finished reading a book called ‘The Checklist Manifesto.’

 While I was reading this, it struck me that the majority of people getting ready to retire or already retired are relying on a Master Builder.
 Typically, these Master Builders wear fancy suits and work in elegant office buildings, and have all kinds of initials behind their names.
 What occurred to me is that the person who is nearing or in retirement needs to be the General Contractor and have several specialists working for them to construct their retirements.

 Those specialists should be broken up into 4 categories:

 2. Risk-Money that you can afford to speculate (gamble) with

 4. Legal issues

 These are four very complex areas that all require a specialist.
 Too many things change in these areas too often that one person could never be an expert in all of them.
 I’m a Safe-Money specialist, so don’t take my advice on the other 3 categories, even though I have a working knowledge of them.
-Don’t take Safe-Money advice from someone who is a specialist in one of the other areas.
+Likewise, don’t take Safe-Money advice from a specialist in one of the other areas.

-If you’re looking to building a retirement structure that can never be knocked down, regardless of the current environment, the most critical part is going to be your foundation.
+If you’re looking to build a retirement structure that can never be knocked down, regardless of the current environment, the most critical part will be your foundation.

 Here is your General Contractor’s checklist to make sure the foundation is built correctly: